aebergl/MatSurv/Article/paper.md

 creates publication quality KM-plots with corresponding risk tables.
 The statistical procedures built into MatSurv can be used to compare two or multiple groups.
 In addition, MatSurv allows the user to easily modify the appearance of the created figure.
-The graphics were inspried by the `survminer` R-package (Kassambara 2018).
+The graphics were inspired by the `survminer` R-package (Kassambara 2018).

 # Use

-MatSurv uses the Mantel-Cox, sometimes called the Mantel-Haenszel, log-rank test.
+MatSurv uses the log-rank (Mantel-Cox), test to calculate the p-value.
 Users have two options for calculating HRs: the log-rank or Mantel-Haneszel approach.
 In the log-rank approach, HR = (O<sub>a</sub>/E<sub>a</sub>)/(O<sub>b</sub>/E<sub>b</sub>), where O<sub>a</sub> & O<sub>b</sub> are the observed events in each group and